Plumsail/helpdesk-docs/Online/How To/How to integrate HelpDesk with MS Teams.rst

 Every Team member can use this page to view and create tickets and interact with the HelpDesk agents.

 .. note::
-   Please review `this article`_ on how to create and insert a Widget on a SharePoint site page to get more details.
+   Please see how to create and insert a `Widget`_ on a SharePoint site in more details.

 Now you can add your page as a tab to the Team.
 Select your team, click on the **"+"** icon on the tabs toolbar above.
 Search for the SharePoint app: